Whitsunday shark attacks response

 - continue to meet with industry stakeholders and experts to develop and progress responses.

-In December 2018, Biopixel Oceans Foundation was awarded $275,000 to deliver research into the prevalence and behaviour of sharks in Cid Harbour.
+Biopixel Oceans Foundation was awarded $281,985 to deliver research into the prevalence and behaviour of sharks in Cid Harbour.

-The research team completed their first research field trip in December, using a range of capture, tagging, tracking and visual survey techniques to assess the shark species present in Cid Harbour.
-Initial results are available in their interim report (PDF, 935.8KB).
+The research team completed their first research field trip in December 2018, using a range of capture, tagging, tracking and visual survey techniques to assess the shark species present in Cid Harbour.
+Initial results are available in their interim report.

-The final project report is due by December 2019.
+The final project report is due to be delivered by June 2020.